 400 Bad Request | filename or content_type is missing, size is negative or zero, size exceeds 150 MB, or the request body is not valid JSON. |

-401 Unauthorized | Grant cannot be resolved, the provider is not Microsoft, the grant lacks the required Microsoft scopes, or the grant_id in the path does not match the session on the GET or complete endpoints. |
+401 Unauthorized | Grant cannot be resolved, the provider is not Microsoft, the grant lacks the required Microsoft scopes, or the grant_id in the path does not match the session on the complete endpoint. |

 404 Not Found | The attachment_id does not exist. |